MakingSense/makingsense.github.io/4-flows/migration-to-git-flow.md

 If you want to edit site content (or also layout, styles, etc) we recommend you to fork the repository (see [fork a remote repo]) (I will call it `origin`),  clone it locally and also add a local remote for `upstream` (see [configure remotes]).

+To have your own fork is also very useful if you want preview your changes, if you push to `origin/gh-pages` you can preview your version rendered in `https://your-user-name.github.io/migration-to-git`.

 #### Add and edit content

 1. The first is to be sure to have local environment updated fetching remotes (see [fetch remotes]).